-The best London restaurants for a properly romantic dinner.
+The 14 Most Romantic Restaurants In LondonThe best London restaurants for a properly romantic dinner.

 Casse-Croûte is so charming it hurts.
 On a corner of Bermondsey Street, this little French spot is home to red and white check tablecloths, a blackboard menu with Garamond calligraphy, and a ceiling covered in flirty lipstick kiss-stamped business cards.
 In case the decor doesn’t give it away, this is somewhere for regaling and romancing.
 Tender moments shared over a towering mille-feuille and red wine anniversary kisses over a plate of saucisson and beaufort d’Alpage.
 You bring the person, Casse-Croûte will do the rest.

 Who knew that a combination of London’s best wine list and a bar and dining room that is as much made for romance as it is for illicit, intense affairs would be so popular among people who love to stare into each other’s eyes?
 Noble Rot’s original Bloomsbury location has got that mischievous glint alongside a spoon of chartreuse ice cream, that makes it a breeding ground for burgeoning or established romance.
-Whether you’re lazily picking at a bread plate or digging into comté tart, there’s much to love in this restaurant.
+Whether you’re lazily picking at a bread plate or digging into modern European dishes like comté tart, there’s much to love in this restaurant.

 Quality Wines manages to make a corner of the Farringdon Road feel quite transportive.
 To the extent that at some point after your mart-ilda (it’s a martini and a gilda) and oily focaccia—likely when you’re eyeing up the next table’s scallop with ‘nduja butter—you’ll forget that you’re in EC1 and five minutes from a Leyland.
 You’ll come to the conclusion that you may be in the most perfect place in the world.
-Quality Wines’ charm and lean-over-the-table, candlelit-appeal is truly second to none.
+Quality Wines’ European charm and lean-over-the-table, candlelit appeal is truly second to none.

 Campania & Jones is a restaurant where romances are formed or rekindled, whether that be across the candlelit table, or with a plate of ravioli you’re thinking about eloping with.
 In fact, pretty much everything about this dreamy Italian spot in Hackney shows off heart and tastefulness.
 From the back room where pasta is made all day, to the antique and candle-filled space that makes the villa from Call Me By Your Name look like Trainspotting, to the shared table of families tucking into tiramisu.
 It’s a restaurant filled with love.